team-listnr/text-to-speech-api/README.md

 Endpoint which is currently available in the API that you will use to convert text to speech:
 1. `/convert-text`: Performs the text-to-speech conversion.
+2. `/convert-text-async`: Performs the text-to-speech conversion asynchronously - will return a jobId where the status and final result can be retrieved from.
-2. `/convert-url`: Performs the text-to-speech conversion given an article url.
+3. `/convert-url`: Performs the text-to-speech conversion given an article url.
+4. `/convert-url-async`: Performs the text-to-speech conversion given an article url asynchronously - will return a jobId where the status and final result can be retrieved from.
-3. `/available-voices`: Returns a list of all the voices available on Listnr.
+5. `/available-voices`: Returns a list of all the voices available on Listnr.
+6. `/jobs/status?jobId={id-of-your-tts-job}`: Returns a list of all the voices available on Listnr.

 <!-- 2. `/convert-article`: Performs the text-to-speech conversion on an article.
 Given an URL. -->